Perspective | This much we know: Masks are good. It’s time to be more specific about them.

 Which masks are best?
 There are few good studies on this, surprisingly, and findings are inconsistent, but it’s clear that just about any face covering is better than none.
 Today our epidemic prevention team at Resolve to Save Lives, an initiative of the global public health organization Vital Strategies, released a brief reviewing the science.
 Surgical masks are highly effective, and for the highest-risk situations, a medical N95 mask without an exhaust valve is safest.
 In other countries, governments increased production of surgical (and N95) masks, guaranteed their availability and cost, and distributed them as necessary.
 The United States could have done this through robust use of the Defense Production Act and other means, and still should.
 Shortages of N95 and surgical masks may have also led to less effective federal leadership on appropriate mask use.

 The profusion of homemade face masks, although they may encourage use and engage volunteers and communities in production, obscures important differences in effectiveness.
-If an N95 or surgical mask isn’t being used, a tight-fitting mask with three layers consisting of cotton or cotton-synthetic material is next best.
+If an N95 or surgical mask isn’t being used, a tightfitting mask with three layers consisting of cotton or cotton-synthetic material is next best.

 When should masks be used?
 Masks don’t need to be worn in those few places where covid-19 has been confirmed not to be spreading, or generally outdoors except when people are packed close together, unable to stay six feet apart, particularly for long periods of time.
 Yes, I’d feel safer if the person walking past me on the sidewalk wore a mask, but the risk from a fleeting, passing outdoor contact — as long as that person isn’t sneezing, coughing, shouting or singing close to me — is extremely low.
 But in any public indoor area where others are present and there is any community spread of covid-19, masks are essential to reduce risk.